eduardo-takeo/anotaai-java-challenge/README.md

 - MongoDB for the database.
 - AWS SQS for the catalog change notifications.
 - AWS S3 for storing the catalog JSON.
-- Node.js for the backend.
+- Java for the backend.
 - Express.js as the web framework.

 <hr>